 She smiled up at the window, which had an abstract, four-cornered pattern.
 “It’s wonderfully archetypal, don’t you think?
 Joseph Campbell would have loved it.”

 “Er, I’m sure,” Phillips mumbled, wondering what sort of pinko this Campbell person was.
+Archetypal?
+Was that some Quaker saint?
 He was relieved when she turned to Hammerman.

 She trailed off and began searching through the crowded bookshelves again.
 Hammerman took the notebook, and Phillips followed her movement along the shelves, noting uneasily how many of the books had the word Peace in their titles.

-No war, no steeples, no sugar, styrofoam or caffeine; that seemed to about sum up Quakerism, at least as it had been explained so far.
+No war, no steeples, and no sugar, styrofoam or caffeine; that seemed to about sum up Quaker doctrine, at least as it had been explained so far.